 8-Weeks, Paid Research

-For the summer of 2023, the VR-REU program will be held in person at CUNY – Hunter College.
-Selected REU participants will be expected to adhere to CUNY’s COVID-19 guidance and mandates.
+Funding was available for 10 undergraduate students in Summer 2022.
+All applications submitted before the priority application deadline of February 18, 2022 were fully considered.
+Applications are closed for the Summer 2022 program.
+For the summer of 2022, the VR-REU program was held in person at CUNY – Hunter College.
+Selected REU participants were expected to adhere to CUNY’s COVID-19 guidance and mandates.

 REU Participants 2022

 VR-REU Symposium: Final presentations were held (in-person/zoom) on July 29, 2022 (9am – 4pm).

 VR-REU 2022 Publications